 Haere mai, welcome to Belmont Regional Park

-location_on Location Located in the hill country between Porirua and the Hutt Valley
+location_on Location Located in the hill country between Porirua and Lower Hutt

 The breathtaking views and bush-clad valleys of Belmont Regional Park make it a favourite open space for picnics, walking, running, mountain biking and horse riding.

 The parks are always open to the public.